ucfopen/canvasapi/README.md

 ## Contact Us

 Need help?
 Have an idea?
-Just want to say hi?
+Feel free to check out our [Discussions](https://github.com/ucfopen/canvasapi/discussions) board.
+Just want to say hi or get extended spport?
 Come join us on the [UCF Open Slack Channel](https://ucf-open-slackin.herokuapp.com) and join the `#canvasapi` channel!